-Figure 11.4 Dialing CSTD and Record
+Figure 10.4 Dialing CSTD and Record

-Use the telephones to make various local and trunk connections.
+Use the telephones to make various local and trunk connections s.
 See how 2 or 3 digit local numbers are handled.

-1. How are local and trunk numbers distinguished from each other?
+Telecommunications Switching Systems (TC-485) Lab Workbook QUESTIONS: 1.
+How are local and trunk numbers distinguished from each other?
 2. Why is State D1 sometimes used for local calls, and sometimes not?
 3. What State is the main Originating CSTD at when the Dialing CSTD is active?